-ELECTRICAL ENGINEERING & COMPUTER

-SCIENCE

-TEAM

-Taylor Gutierrez, ME Brelbi Golam, EE Anthony Lew, CompE Raafeh Shahid, ME Muhammad Haziq Razali, EE Jungwoon Yu, EE

-ADVISER

-Ralph Bruce, Professor of the Practice of Electrical Engineering

-SPONSOR

-Vanderbilt University

-Department of Public Safety

-VANDY VAN BUS SHFITER

-Vanderbilt University currently provides an immensely valuable service to students through the Vandy Van system.
+The system uses an Amazon Echo to receive and respond to verbal user requests.
+The requests are then sent to an Intel Compute Stick, which is attached to the meeting's display device via HDMI.
+The Compute Stick translates the requests using a USB-CEC Adapter into commands that control the display.
+This allows users to conduct meetings easily using only their voices.
+This is more intuitive than existing interfaces, and can be used by people with physical disabilities who cannot operate a standard computer or remote.
+Our system will simplify meeting management, improve productivity, and save businesses time and money.
+Ralph Bruce, Professor of the Practice of Electrical Engineering ADVISER ELECTRICAL ΤΕΔΜ ENGINEERING & COMPUTER SCIENCE Taylor Gutierrez, ME Brelbi Golam, EE Anthony Lew, CompE Raafeh Shahid, ME Muhammad Haziq Razali, EE Jungwoon Yu.
+EE VANDY VAN BUS SHFITFR Vanderbilt University currently provides an immensely valuable service to students through the Vandy Van system.
 This system is used by hundreds of students each day to move across campus quickly and safely.
 However, the program currently lacks designated shelters to make stops easily identifiable and protect students from inclement weather.
 Working with many campus stakeholders, our team designed a Vandy Van bus shelter that not only shields students from the weather but also keeps them safe and up-to-date on the status of the Vandy Vans.
 The design is highly modular to be more sustainable and practical as the campus continues to grow and develop.
-It incorporates safety elements such as

-a security camera and blue light system, and the shelter includes a screen to provide riders live route information and arrival times.
+It incorporates safety elements such as a security camera and blue light system, and the shelter includes a screen to provide riders live route information and arrival times.
 The shelter will serve as a useful contribution to student life and will further roll out as the Vandy Van program continues to develop and evolve.

-TEAM

-Jordan Spearmon, CompE Stephanie Austin, EE Felicia Wang, EE Dustin Derryberry, EE/Math

-ADVISER

-Brian Sierawski, Research Assistant Professor of Electrical Engineering

-SPONSOR

-Institute for Space and Defense Electronics

-ELECTRICAL

-ENGINEERING &

-COMPUTER

-SCIENCE

-PGA VERSION OF A CUBESAT EXPERIMENT

-Approximately one year ago, the Institute for Space and Defense Electronics (ISDE) at Vanderbilt designed and launched a CubeSat experiment to monitor data errors in commercial memories on-orbit.
+Digital rendering of the proposed bus shelter.
+TEAM Jordan Spearmon, CompE Stephanie Austin, EE Felicia Wang, EE Dustin Derryberry, EE/Math ADVISER Brian Sierawski, Research Assistant Professor of Electrical Engineering VERSION OF A CUBESAT EXPERIMENT Approximately one year ago, the Institute for Space and Defense Electronics (ISDE) at Vanderbilt designed and launched a CubeSat experiment to monitor data errors in commercial memories on-orbit.
 This design used a microcontroller to operate the experiment.
 In future experiments, ISDE is looking to expand the capabilities of the design implementation to include control of the guidance and navigation of the spacecraft bus as well as replace multiple ICs with a single chip.
 The objective of this project is to enable this goal by designing a board that uses a Field Programmable Gate Array (FPGA) in place of a microcontroller to operate an experiment.
 The team has designed a board that meets the power and form requirements of a

 CubeSat experiment board.
 In operation, the FPGA writes and reads from an on-board memory every five minutes.
 When errors are detected between what was written to the memory and what was read, those errors will be corrected by the FPGA.
 The team can also communicate externally with the FPGA and receive the number of errors that have taken place.
+TEAM